r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 - OS and Command Line Tools are kept up-to-date (at present the CRAN check service is running macOS 11, and Xcode/CLT 13 except for R-devel).
 - Later C/C++ compilers, different flags.
-  Apple clang 14.0.3 seems a major update, with many aspects of
+  Apple clang 14.0.3 seems was a major update, with many aspects of
     LLVM clang 15/16 having been ported.
+  The SDK in ICU 15 has disabled the termcap emulation of terminfo.
 - External software is (mainly) kept up-to-date -- see above.
     This includes using Java 17 and cmake, currently 3.26.4.
     OpenMPI is installed for Rmpi, bigGP and pbdMPI .